 If you are in doubt about software use or installation, seek guidance from the Data Protection Officer.

 7.9.4 Accidental Access to Inappropriate Material

 You may receive an email or mistakenly visit an Internet site that contains unacceptable material.
-If this occurs, you must inform the Head teacher and the IT Technician immediately.
+If this occurs, you must inform The IT Manager, SBO and Head teacher immediately.